Tushar-Sethi/Technical_Exercise/README.md

 5. UnitPrice: Price of the product
 6. Date: Date of the purchase
 7. Country: Country where the customer is based

+## Analysis Steps

+1. Data Preprocessing:
+Cleaned the dataset by handling missing values, converting data types, and removing duplicates.
+Performed feature engineering, such as calculating the TotalAmount for each purchase.

+2. Exploratory Data Analysis:
+Investigated the distribution of purchase amounts, quantities, and other relevant metrics.
+Identified top-selling products, customer segments, and purchase patterns by country and month.

+3. Visualization:
+Created visualizations, including line plots, bar plots to present the analysis results effectively.

+## Requirements
+The following Python libraries were used for this analysis:
+1. pandas
+2. matplotlib
+3. openpyxl

+## Usage
+1. Install the required libraries using pip
+2. Clone the repository and navigate to the project directory.
+3. Run the analysis script customer_purchase_analysis.py using Python:
+4. View the generated visualizations and analysis insights.

+## Conclusion
+This analysis provides valuable insights into customer purchase behavior, top-selling products, and trends over time.